Dynamic pricing: Criticism

 Dynamic pricing is often criticized as price gouging.
 Dynamic pricing is widely unpopular among consumers as some feel it tends to favour particular buyers.
 While the intent of surge pricing is generally driven by demand-supply dynamics, some instances have proven otherwise.
 Some businesses utilise modern technologies (Big data and IoT) to adopt dynamic pricing strategies, where collection and analysis of real-time private data occur almost instantaneously.

-As modern technology on data analysis is developing rapidly, enabling to detect one’s browsing history, age, gender, location and preference, some consumers fear “unwanted privacy invasions and data fraud” as the extent of their information being used is often undisclosed or ambiguous.
-Even with firms’ disclaimers stating private information will only be used strictly for data collection and promising no third-party distribution will occur, few cases of misconducting companies can disrupt consumers’ perceptions.
-Some consumers were simply skeptical on general information collection outright due to the potentiality of “data leakages and misuses”, possibly impacting suppliers’ long-term profitability stimulated by reduced customer loyalty.
+As modern technology on data analysis is developing rapidly, enabling to detect one's browsing history, age, gender, location and preference, some consumers fear "unwanted privacy invasions and data fraud" as the extent of their information being used is often undisclosed or ambiguous.
+Even with firms' disclaimers stating private information will only be used strictly for data collection and promising no third-party distribution will occur, cases of misconducting companies can disrupt consumers' perceptions.
+Some consumers were simply skeptical on general information collection outright due to the potentiality of "data leakages and misuses", possibly impacting suppliers' long-term profitability stimulated by reduced customer loyalty.

-Consumers can also develop price fairness/unfairness perceptions, whereby different prices being offered to individuals for the same products can affect customers’ perceptions on price fairness.
-Studies discovered easiness of learning other individuals’ purchase price induced consumers to sense price unfairness and lower satisfaction when others paid less than themselves.
+Consumers can also develop price fairness/unfairness perceptions, whereby different prices being offered to individuals for the same products can affect customers' perceptions on price fairness.
+Studies discovered easiness of learning other individuals' purchase price induced consumers to sense price unfairness and lower satisfaction when others paid less than themselves.
 However, when consumers were price-advantaged, development of trust and increased repurchase intentions were observed.
 Other research indicated price fairness perceptions varied depending on their privacy sensitivity and natures of dynamic pricing like, individual pricing, segment pricing, location data pricing and purchase history pricing.

 Amazon

 Amazon engaged in price discrimination for some customers in the year 2000, showing different prices at the same time for the same item to different customers, potentially violating the Robinson–Patman Act.
-When this incident was criticized, Amazon issued a public apology with refunds to almost 7000 customers but did not cease the practice.
+When this incident was criticized, Amazon issued a public apology with refunds to almost 7,000 customers but did not cease the practice.

 During the COVID-19 pandemic, prices of certain items in high demand were reported to shoot up by quadruple their original price, garnering negative attention.
 Although Amazon denied claims of any such manipulation and blamed a few sellers for shooting up prices for essentials such as sanitizers and masks, prices of essential products 'sold by Amazon' had also seen a hefty rise in prices.
 Amazon claimed this was a result of software malfunction.